 Separation-Distress PANIC System: especially important in the elaboration of social-emotional processes related to attachment.

-The SEEKING system is a coherently operating neuronal network that promotes a certain class of survival abilities.
-This system makes animals intensely interested in exploring their world and leads them to become excited when they are about to get what they desire.
+The SEEKING system is a neuronal network promoting survival abilities.
+This system makes animals intensely interested in exploring their world.
+It also excites them when they are about to get what they desire.
 It eventually allows animals to find and eagerly anticipate the things they need for survival, including food, water, warmth, and their ultimate evolutionary survival need, sex.
-In other words, when fully aroused, it helps fill the mind with interest and motivates organisms to move their bodies effortlessly in search of the things they need, crave, and desire.
-In humans, this may be one of the main brain systems that generate and sustain curiosity, even for intellectual pursuits.
-Obviously, this system facilitates learning, especially how to locate and obtain material resources.
+In other words, it helps fill the mind with interest and motivates organisms to move their bodies effortlessly in search of the things they need, crave, and desire.
+In humans, this may be one of the main brain systems to generate and sustain curiosity, including for intellectual pursuits.
+This system facilitates learning, especially how to locate and obtain material resources.

 Behaviorists view attributes like quality, quantity, and delay of reward as the incentive properties of a reward.
 They ignored how highly desirable objects stimulate the nervous system internally.

-Measurements of cellular activity and dopamine release indicate a rewards prediction focus, rather than rewards themselves.
+However, measurements of cellular activity and dopamine release indicate mammals focus more on reward prediction than rewards themselves.